 It is the policy of the Board to ensure adequate aviation funding by:

-Taking full advantage of federal funding by ensuring the availability of sufficient state matching funds;
+Taking full advantage of federal funding by ensuring the availability of sufficient State matching funds;

 Pursuing new and existing funding sources;

-Working with the Arizona congressional delegation to increase the funding for Arizona in the federal aviation programs.
+Working with the Arizona congressional delegation to increase the funding for Arizona in the federal aviation programs;

-Advocating federal and state legislation for aviation funding for the State.
+Advocating federal and State legislation for aviation funding for the State.

-Regional and National Cooperative Planning and Best Practices Policy
+7. Regional and National Cooperative Planning and Best Practices Policy

-It is the policy of the Board to support and work collaboratively with state and federal agencies to ensure the aviation system meets standards and future demand levels.
+It is the policy of the Board to support and work collaboratively with State and federal agencies to ensure the aviation system meets standards and future demand levels.
 The Board also recognizes the importance of developing and using best practices with industry in order to enhance Arizona's aviation transportation system by improving its safety, efficiency and effectiveness.

 APPENDIX B